Is Handwriting Analysis Admissible Evidence?

 All in all, Durst’s case is a challenging one, but with the right criminal defense team on his side, he might just get acquitted.

-Consult an Orlando Forensic Science Attorney
+Consult an Orlando Forensic Science Lawyer

-At The Baez Law Firm, our Orlando forensic science attorneys do not take the evidence presented by police and prosecutors at face value.
+At The Baez Law Firm, our Orlando forensic science lawyers do not take the evidence presented by police and prosecutors at face value.
 If you are in trouble with the law, and if you believe that the evidence against you is wrong, falsified, or in any way inadmissible, contact our criminal defense team 800-588-BAEZ right away.